adorsys/open-banking-gateway/docs/architecture/concepts/psu-device-redirection.md

 In some regions, sharing of online user banking access is driven by regulators mandating custodians (a.k.a.
 ASPSP or banks) to share access to user banking data at user's will with third party providers (See European PSD2).
 In some other regions, data sharing initiatives extend their scope to many other business domains such as telecommunication, health, and utilities (See Australian CDR).

 Although sharing data has always been practiced in banking business (see EBICS), the novelty of Open Banking lies within the capacity of ad-hoc online connectivity of business, that strives to enable data sharing without preceding time expensive offline authorization steps at the agency location of the custodian.
 In the case of EBICS, the bank account owner will use an offline channel to have his bank (custodian) explicitly give authorization to provide access to a designated third party.
 In a world dominated by real time online access to applications, authorization steps need to be taken right away and on the go.
 This is why the online platform business community leverages __User Agent Redirection__ to allow for real time online connectivity and interaction between the user and many participating service providers.

+It is explained why another approach, __Embedded SCA__, is more suitable and more secure for sharing identities at least between regulated and supervised financial service providers, e.g. within Open Banking in Europe.

 ### The Challenge